Monitoring Proxmox VE with Grafana Stack on LXC

 annotations:

-description: "Proxmox host 'pve' is unreachable or down for >1min."
+description: "Proxmox host 'pve' is unreachable or down for more than 1 minute."

 expr: pve_cpu_usage_ratio{id="node/pve"} > 0.85